Quantum Criticality Enabled by Intertwined Degrees of Freedom

 where the antiferromagnetic Kondo coupling $J_{\kappa}>0$ with $\kappa=\sigma, \tau, M$, respectively, describe the interaction of the local levels $\vec{\sigma}$, $\vec{\tau}$, and $\vec{\sigma} \otimes \vec{\tau}$ with the conduction-electron counterparts.

-The multipolar Bose-Fermi Kondo model $H_{BFK}$ (\ref{SU4RGmodel}) is mapped from the multipolar Kondo lattice model $H_{KL}$ (\ref{multikondo}) under the extended dynamical mean field theory \cite{si-smith1996,smith2000spatial,chitra2001}.
+The multipolar Bose-Fermi Kondo model $H_{BFK}$ (Eq.\,\ref{SU4RGmodel}) is mapped from the multipolar Kondo lattice model $H_{KL}$ (Eq.\,\ref{multikondo}) under the extended dynamical mean field theory \cite{Hu-edmft2022.3,si-smith1996,smith2000spatial,chitra2001}.
 In this procedure, all the sites except for a local impurity are traced out, and the effect of the RKKY interactions between the local multipolar moments is to act effectively as a self-consistent bosonic bath that, along with the self-consistent fermionic bath, are coupled to the local impurity.
+Specifically, in the EDMFT procedure, the multipolar Kondo lattice is mapped to an effective action that contains the local Kondo couplings as well as the following retarded interactions (where $\beta = 1/k_B T$):